Non Resident Licence

 A non-resident licence entitles the holder to fish for sports fish for 12 months in the period beginning on 1 October and ending on 30 September in all Fish and Game regions excluding the Taupo Fishing District.
-A non-resident licence is necessary if you want to fish in a designated backcountry fishery for which you need to get a backcountry endorsement.
+A non-resident licence is necessary if you want to fish in a Designated Waters Fishery for which you need to get a non-resident Designated Waters Day Licence

 If you only want to experience a short fishing excursion, anywhere from a few hours to a full day, you can purchase a One Day Licence.
-However, remember that only the non-resident licence allows you to fish the backcountry waters.
+However, remember that only the non-resident whole season licence allows you to fish a Designated Waters Fishery.

-After an NRL has been purchased the holder can apply for a Backcountry Licence and Controlled Fishery Licence at no additional cost.
+After an NRL has been purchased the holder can apply for a Designated Waters Fishery and Controlled Fishery Licence.

-Non-Resident Licences can be purchased online or in person (if you are in New Zealand) at a hunting or fishing store that sells licences – agents with online purchasing facilities are able to issue NRLs.
+Non-resident licences can be purchased online or in person (if you are in New Zealand) at a hunting or fishing store that sells licences – agents with online purchasing facilities can issue NRLs.

 Non-resident anglers are not eligible for standard Adult Whole Season, Family Whole Season or Winter Season Licences.